-This coastal property represents one of the largest remaining undeveloped areas along the southern reaches of the Northumberland Strait in New Brunswick, making it a critical area for protection.
-The expansive salt marshes, eel-grass beds, tidal creeks and mixed forests make it a prime location for numerous species such as black bear and moose.
-Given the location and the habitat types present on the Baie Verte property, it is possible to see more than 200 bird species throughout the course of the year.What you will be doing
+This 90 hectare (223 ac.) set of coastal properties represents some of New Brunswick’s largest remaining undeveloped areas along the southern reaches of the northumberland strait.
+Only 30 km northeast of Sackville, its expansive salt marshes, eel-grass beds, tidal creeks and mixed forests make it a prime location for numerous species, including wood frog, great blue heron, redbelly snake, black bear, porcupine and harbor seal.
+Given the location and the habitat types in the area, it’s possible to see more than 200 bird species throughout the year!What you will be doing

 Join NCC as we survey the Baie Verte area around NCC’s 224-acre nature reserve for fall waterfowl numbers.
 This is the second year of our biennial waterfowl survey in Baie Verte.
 The event will serve as a waterfowl survey training day to bring the group together and help to coordinate a weekly survey effort lasting up to eight weeks.
 Volunteers will go out in groups to identify and count the waterfowl they see along the wetlands and shorelines.Why you will love it